Four books about Apple design

 Content

 The book begins with the title on one page, then the words “Dedicated to Steve Jobs”.
 What follows is a short introduction by Jony Ive, which he begins with “This is a book with very few words.”
 Indeed, the book has very few words.
-The forward spans just the right-hand columns of a two column grid.
+The foreword spans just the right-hand columns of a two column grid.

 An index with a listing of products in chronological order is the final set of words before the rest of the book — beautiful photograph after beautiful photograph.
 At the end are credits and a listing of design details.